HOW TO START SEEDS INDOORS in EARLY SPRING

 Welcome to the third step in scratching that Winter Gardening Itch.
 Here in Manitoba, the GREAT THAW has begun.
 It is time to start sowing some seeds indoors.

-Since I began my Manitoba gardening adventure, almost three years ago now, I’ve been harvesting seeds from our Summer yield to save for the following growing season.
+Since I began my Manitoba gardening adventure, a number of years ago now, I’ve been harvesting seeds from our summer yield to save for the following growing season.

 We store each variety of seed in old pill bottles that I’ve collected.
-I like them because they are clear yet tinted so one can see how many seeds are on hand.
-They are also somewhat protected from light and heat by the tinting of the plastic.
+I like them because they are clear yet tinted so you can see how many seeds you have on hand.
+They’re also somewhat protected from light and heat by the tinted plastic.
+Just store them in a cool, dark, dry place in winter.
+This will ensure they stay fresh and viable for spring planting.
+You can then print out labels that fit the bottle with the name and picture of the plant.

-Considering that horticulturists have gotten seeds found in ancient Egyptian dig sites to germinate.
-But, the fresher they are, the easier they are to germinate and grow, so I like to share any surplus.
+Considering that horticulturists have gotten seeds found in ancient Egyptian dig sites to germinate…technically, no. But, the fresher they are, the faster they germinate.

 I wrap each egg tray in plastic wrap, poking several tiny holes in the wrap with a push-pin.
 I then set the egg trays, with those tiny bits of a future harvest, in a sunny windowsill….and wait.